markedjs/marked/.github/PULL_REQUEST_TEMPLATE.md

 	If badging PR, add ?template=badges.md to the PR url to use the badges PR template.

-	Otherwise, you are stating this PR fixes an issue that has been submitted; or, describes the issue or proposal under considersation.
+	Otherwise, you are stating this PR fixes an issue that has been submitted; or, describes the issue or proposal under considersation and contains the project-related code to implement.

 -->